eeguney/eeguney/README.md

 ## Welcome to Emre Güney's Profile

 I am a person who trying to improve himself on <strong>all web technologies</strong>.
-Mostly I'm work with <strong>React.JS</strong> And I'm trying to learn everything what the frontend requires.
+Mostly I'm work with <strong>React.js, Next.js, Node.js and Spring Boot</strong> And I'm trying to learn everything what the frontend requires.

 ## 😍 I like;